Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Cost of Healthcare Cybercrime

 Statistics confirm an increase in consumer concern.
-The 2021 Consumer Healthcare Cybersecurity Threat Index found that 27 percent of patients would switch providers if their healthcare provider fell victim to a cyberattack – that's a nearly 30 percent increase from the same study the previous year.
+Our Consumer Healthcare Cybersecurity Threat Index found that 27 percent of patients would switch providers if their healthcare provider fell victim to a cyberattack – that's a nearly 30 percent increase from the same study the previous year.

 As healthcare data breaches continue to make headlines, patients are now keenly aware of the impact cybercrime could have on the security of their personal health information.
 While this awareness is already a deciding factor for a growing percentage of healthcare consumers, the rapid digitization of healthcare data security is continually pushing privacy to the front of more people's minds.